 Add the coconut flour, arrowroot, cinnamon, ginger, baking soda and salt.
 Process for 6 seconds to combine.
 Remove the blade.

 Add the blueberries and stir them gently through the mixture (if you are using frozen berries, don't allow them to thaw before gently stirring through to prevent them bursting).

-Transfer mixture to the prepared tin and spread evenly into the corners and smooth the top.
-Sprinkle with chopped macadamia nuts and gently press down (omit macadamia topping for nut-free).
+Transfer the mixture to the prepared tin and spread evenly into the corners and smooth the top.
+Sprinkle with chopped macadamia nuts and gently press down (for nut-free omit the macadamia topping).

 Apples can be eaten fresh, cooked or dried, they are low in kilojoules and are a good source of vitamin C, which makes them a good choice for a healthy snack.
 When using fresh sliced apple, the surface will go brown as oxygen from the air reacts with an enzyme in the apple flesh.
 This reaction can be stopped by cooking the apple or brushing with lemon juice, drying the apple slices will also kill the enzyme.
 Apples are high in fibre, including soluble fibre.
 Packed with numerous phytochemicals such as quercetin that is know to help prevent heart disease and cancer.
 Purchase organic if possible, apples should always be washed before eating, if they have been waxed it's best to peel them as it will prevent pesticide residues from being washed off.